Real-Time Simulation

 handle_collision(box, velocity, bounds);

-// Print updated position
+// Print times and the updated box position

 point3d min_corner = box.min_corner();